MaryMet/pands-problem-sheet/README.md

 ### Week 08

-I enjoyed this week - I enjoyed using the matlab and numpy as math I understand - somewhat.
+I enjoyed this week - I enjoyed using the matlab and numpy as, I understand math, - somewhat.
 I used your lectures to assist me in creating the x cubed line.
 I personalised the axes with labels and put on a header.
-I used resources on [w3schools](https://w3schools.com) and your lectures from thsi week to assist in the personalisations.
+I used resources on [w3schools](https://w3schools.com) and your lectures from this week to assist in the personalisations.
-To make the histogram I again relied on your lectures and then expanded using on line resources.
+To make the histogram I again relied on your lectures and then expanded using on-line resources.
 To incorporate the standard deviation and the mean I looked at [matplotlib.com](https://matplotlib.org/stable/gallery/statistics/histogram_features.html)
 To personalise the histogram I used the follow resource as inspiration [matplotlib.com](http://rlhick.people.wm.edu/posts/make-matplotlib-like-R.html) This resouce, coincidently, may be helpful with our project!